• How Net 30 Usually Works

 • Why Net 30 Exists

 Net 30 is one of the most common invoice payment terms in B2B commerce.
-It generally means the buyer must pay the full invoice amount within 30 days of a defined starting point—often the invoice date, but sometimes the end of the month or receipt of goods.
+It generally means the buyer must pay the full invoice amount within 30 days of a defined starting point, often the invoice date, but sometimes the end of the month or receipt of goods.

 Key Takeaways

 For small businesses, Net 30 is a credit you extend to customers.
+The Federal Reserve tracks how trade credit like Net 30 terms affect small business cash flow.

 How Net 30 Usually Works